What is Deep Tissue Massage?

 After this type of massage, it is common to feel some stiffness or soreness, but it should subside within a day or so.

-Drinking plenty water after the massage may help to flush the metabolic waste from the tissues allowing your to fully reap the benefit of this modality and make you feel better longer.
+Drinking plenty water after the massage may help to flush the metabolic waste from the tissues allowing you to fully reap the benefit of this modality and make you feel better longer.

 Be sure to contact your massage therapist to report any concerns or positive feedback as well!